XPASS-Official/XPASS-Contract/README.md

 - 🎯 **Owner Management**: `Ownable` - Administrator function control

 ### **Multi-Signature Support**
-- 🔐 **Multi-Sig Implementation**: Instead of implementing multi-sig code directly in the KIP7 contract, we utilize the [KAIA Safe](https://safe.kaia.io/) service to create multi-sig wallets and perform multi-signature operations using those wallets.
+- 🔐 **Multi-Sig Implementation**: Instead of implementing multi-sig code directly in the token contract, we utilize the [BNB Safe](https://multisig.bnbchain.org/) service to create multi-sig wallets and perform multi-signature operations using those wallets.
 - 🔑 **Signature Requirements**: The multi-sig wallet is configured to require at least 2 out of 3 signer addresses to approve transactions, ensuring secure and decentralized decision-making.
-- 🏗️ **Mainnet Deployment Strategy**: On mainnet, we will deploy directly to a multi-signature address created through KAIA Safe from the initial deployment, ensuring that the multi-sig wallet address becomes the owner from the deployment moment onwards.
+- 🏗️ **Mainnet Deployment Strategy**: On mainnet, we will deploy directly to a multi-signature address created through BNB Safe from the initial deployment, ensuring that the multi-sig wallet address becomes the owner from the deployment moment onwards.
 - 🚀 **Constructor Parameter**: The contract constructor accepts an `initialOwner` parameter to set the initial owner address during deployment.

 ## 🏗️ Technology Stack